 This course examines the contemporary legal environment as it relates to business.
 The topics covered are the origins of law and the legal system, business ethics and social responsibility, contracts, agency relationships, and the Uniform Commercial Code.
-Credit Hours: Lecture-3, Lab-0, Credits-3 Prerequisite(s): None

 BUS 234 INTRODUCTION TO PROJECT MANAGEMENT